AlexWNorris/Fourier-Transform-Epicycle-visualisation/README.md

-# Fourier-Series-Epicycle-visualisation
+# Fourier-Transform-Epicycle-visualisation
-This program uses the discrete Fourier Series to derive a collection of epicycles to draw a set of parsed coordinates which can therefore be used to draw any continues image
+This program uses the discrete Fourier Transform to derive a collection of epicycles to draw a set of parsed coordinates which can therefore be used to draw any continues image

 the FSAT file contains to implementations of the same thing.
 One being in exsponential form and the other in trigonometric form